 Set out the offer price, the number of shares offered, the amount of the issue or offer, the conditions to which the offer is subject, and the procedure for the exercise of any right of pre-emption.
-If the amount is not fixed, an indication of the maximum amount of the shares to be offered (if available) and a description of the arrangements and the time period for announcing to the public the definitive amount of the offer.

 Provide information regarding where investors may subscribe for the shares or exercise their right of pre-emption, the duration of the offer period, including any possible amendments thereto, and a description of the application process together with the issue date of new shares.